Mono.Fuse : Mono.Fuse Namespace

 Note to Inheritors

 Inherited classes must be thread-safe by default.
-If the inherited class cannot be thread safe, then the FileSystem.MultiThreaded property should be set to false, or the -s program argument should be passed to FileSystem.ParseFuseArguments or the Mono.Fuse.FileSystem(System.String[]) constructor.
+If the inherited class cannot be thread safe, then the FileSystem.MultiThreaded property should be set to false, or the -s program argument should be passed to FileSystem.ParseFuseArguments or the FileSystem(String[]) constructor.

 Not all methods need to be overridden.
 If a method isn't overridden, then Mono.Unix.Native.Errno.ENOSYS will be returned to the calling program, and nothing will happen when that operation is requested.
 For example, if you don't override FileSystem.OnCreateDirectory, then if a program attempts to call Mono.Unix.Native.Syscall.mkdir (e.g. through the mkdir(1) program) it will get an error, and the operation will not continue.